Bases of Precompact Coordinate Balls

 A Technical Lemma on Locally Finite Collections

-unions when the collection is locally finite.
-The second statement is
+when the collection is locally finite.
+The second statement is notable

-notable because, in general, the closure of an arbitrary union is only
+because, in general, the closure of an arbitrary union is only contained in

 Lemma: Closures of Locally Finite Collections